 Background and Response

 There is enough food in the world for everyone.
 But because of poor access and distribution, extreme weather and political instability, many don’t have enough to survive.
-Even with all the progress the world has made in the past decades, people are suffering from famine in four countries: Yemen, Nigeria, South Sudan and Somalia.
+Even with all the progress the world has made in the past decades, people in four countries where famine was declared in 2017 are still suffering from extreme hunger: Somalia, Yemen, South Sudan, and Nigeria.

 An official declaration of famine means that at least 20% of households face an extreme lack of food, and large numbers of people are dying every day due to hunger.
 In many other places where famine hasn’t been declared, many families and communities still suffer from extreme hunger.
 These places include Haiti, Democratic Republic of Congo, Niger, Cameroon, Central African Republic and Chad.
 Conflicts, war, natural disasters and climate change are often the causes.